RoboStack/jupyterlab-zethus/README.md

 ## License

-The files herein, and especially the source code of mxgraph, is licensed under the Apache 2.0 License.
+The files herein, and especially the source code of zethus, is licensed under the Apache 2.0 License.
-The copyright holders of draw.io / mxgraph is jgraph (http://www.jgraph.com).
-The original source code vendored in this package is taken from: https://github.com/jgraph/mxgraph
+The copyright holders of zethus is Rapyuta Robotics (http://www.rapyuta-robotics.com).
+The original source code vendored in this package is taken from: https://github.com/rapyuta-robotics/zethus